Dr Crippen: The Body in the Cellar

 Ethel was no doubt implicated in the crime, if not in the deed itself then certainly in its aftermath.
 She had it was said been present when Cora’s head was tossed into the sea and she had counter-signed cheques in Cora’s name so that Crippen could access their joint bank account.
 Crippen however, had steadfastly refused to implicate Ethel so despite the evidence against her she was acquitted of all charges.

-His devotion to Ethel belied the popular image of him as a the epitome of the cold-bloodied murderer but even so the Jury took just 27 minutes to find him guilty of murder and sentenced to death he was hanged at Pentonville Prison on 23 November, 1910.
+His devotion to Ethel belied the popular image of him as the epitome of the cold-blooded murderer but even so the Jury took just 27 minutes to find him guilty of murder and sentenced to death, he was hanged at Pentonville Prison on 23 November 1910.

 Dr Crippen went to his death as he had lived his life quietly and with little fuss.
 Taciturn to the end there were no final words to report.
 Not long after the trial Ethel sold her story to the London Daily Chronicle.
 She was described in the paper as:

 “A pretty and attractive little creature, a typical cockney girl, gay and always laughing, though she was a bit of a hypochondriac, who thought the whole thing was a bit of a lark.”